mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

 Update the log file
 --------------------

-.. container:: justify

 Finally, add the following method to the *Output* class.

 .. code-block:: python